carpentries-incubator/R-Data-Viz-with-Du-Bois/episodes/creativity_exercise.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

-- Learning Objective 1: Re-create bar graph variations based on historical and contemporary tabular data.
+- Re-create bar graph variations based on historical and contemporary tabular data.
-- Learning Objective 2: Maintain transparent, legible, and shareable record of how you created your own unique data visualizations.
+- Maintain transparent, legible, and shareable record of how you created your own unique data visualizations.
-- Learning Objective 3: Export an HTML file of your completed Notebook that your instructor may ask you to submit.
+- Export an HTML file of your completed Notebook that your instructor may ask you to submit.
-- Learning Objective 4: Use color to improve legibility of findings from tabular data.
+- Use color to improve legibility of findings from tabular data.
-- Learning Objective 5: Implement your own creative ideas through data visualization.
+- Implement your own creative ideas through data visualization.

 ::::::::::::::::::::::::::::::::::::::::::::::::